 To allow ourselves to live in authenticity and in the freedom of the grace of God with nothing to prove, strive or perform for.

-I don’t know about you but this fills me with such a relief and helps me to love Jesus more and more.
+I don’t know about you but knowing I am the seed of Abraham and all his blessings are mine fills me with such a relief and helps me to love Jesus more and more.

 How about you?